Find out what some of our graduates are doing today in pursuing their successful careers.

 It only takes a few minutes to find out how you can get trained.

-Get trained in our Robotics & Automation program, which is coming soon pending regulatory approvals to the Universal Technical Institute campus in Lisle, Illinois!
+Get trained in our Robotics & Automation program, which is coming to the Universal Technical Institute campus in Lisle, Illinois!
 Being a robotics and automation technician means using robots to help automate tasks, as well as working alongside engineers to integrate, maintain, and troubleshoot robotic work cells and automated systems.

 Interested in robotics and automation?
 With our program, you could prepare for a career in an exciting field in just 51 weeks.1